jorgemanzo/dotfiles/README.md

 Symbolic link `~/.zshrc` to the `.zshrc-linux` in this directory

-run `git submodule update` to get all plugins
+run `git submodule update` to get all plugins.